Subset-UCSD/Commit-Challenge-2025/actions.md

 # Marcelo

-Play a duke card and get 3 coins as tax
+Play a duke card and get 3 coins as tax.
+Notice that Nick will pretend to be the narrator and declare death upon everyone, don't get fooled its ultimately just nick.
+His trickeries will not work on me.
+(I am immune to Nick)

 # Nick
 end